Back to Hot Button Report

 Low Risk

-Birla has worked consistently to reduce risk in its supply chain, and currently has low risk of sourcing from Ancient and Endangered Forests.
+Birla has worked consistently to reduce risk in its supply chain and currently has low risk of sourcing from Ancient and Endangered Forests.
+Birla is currently undergoing it’s fourth CanopyStyle Audit.

-The company owns a mill near Ancient and Endangered Forests in Canada’s Boreal.
-This mill is currently producing pulp for non-apparel uses.
-Birla and Canopy have actively explored conservation solutions that seek to conserve 70% of these Ancient and Endangered Forests.
+The company owns a mill near Ancient and Endangered Forests in Canada’s Boreal, but this mill is currently closed.
+Prior to the mill closing, Birla and Canopy actively explored conservation solutions that seek to conserve 70% of these Ancient and Endangered Forests.
 Space was maintained through procurement decisions to advance this work in 2023, and in 2024 the mill closed and therefore ceased all wood sourcing.
 Until permanent conservation solutions are developed with the engagement and support of provincial and First Nation decision-makers, the future for Ancient and Endangered Forests in this region remains uncertain.

 Areas where the company is showing leadership

-• Continues to invest deeply in R&D in Next Gen Solutions, and continues to conduct lab and pilot-scale trials with a wide variety of feedstocks.
+• Continues to invest in R&D in Next Gen Solutions and continues to conduct lab and pilot-scale trials with a wide variety of feedstocks.

-• Now offers a lyocell product that contains Next Gen Fibre Solutions.
+• Now offers a lyocell product that contains Next Gen Solutions fibre in addition to a viscose staple fibre made from 30–50% recycled cotton textiles called Liva Reviva.

 Key Improvements Required

-• Continue to show leadership among global viscose producers by supporting science-based conservation solutions, and upholding the Free, Prior and Informed Consent of Indigenous communities in Ancient and Endangered Forests within the company’s direct influence.
+• Maintain leadership among global viscose producers by continued support of science-based conservation solutions, and upholding the Free, Prior and Informed Consent of Indigenous communities in Ancient and Endangered Forests within the company’s sphere of influence.

 • Continue to proactively use ForestMapper and complementary guidance to avoid sourcing from Ancient and Endangered Forests.

-• Continue to procure higher volumes of FSC 100% or FSC Mix certified inputs.
+• Continue to procure higher volumes of FSC 100% or FSC Mix certified inputs, and prioritize FSC forest management certification on all lands managed by the company.

 Facilities